Home | Food Storage | Can You Freeze green onions?

 • To help green onions last longer in the refrigerator you can also place a produce bag or Ziploc over the tops of the onions but don’t seal the bag.
 This with help keep in some moisture and slow the evaporation from all of the circulation going on in the fridge.

-• Using parchment paper on your baking sheet during the flash freeze will make it easier for you to get them off from the pan and into storage.
+• Using parchment paper on your baking sheet during the flash freeze will make it easier for you to get them off the pan and into storage.

 • Once they are frozen remove them from the pan and place them into a baggy and store in the freezer.
 These are easy to add to soups and stews.
 They will thaw as they cook.

-• You can freeze your sliced up green onions in muffin pans as well.
+• You can freeze your sliced-up green onions in muffin pans as well.
 Place a handful into each cup and add a little bit of water.

 How to store green onions in a refrigerator